welchbj/tt/docs/development.rst

     python ttasks.py test

-Note that while doc tests are used, this is mostly just to make sure the documentation examples are valid.
+Note that while doc tests are used, they are mainly to make sure the documentation examples are valid.
 The true behavior of the library and its public contract are enforced through the unit tests.

-Cross-Python version testing is achieved through `tox`_.
-To run changes against the reference and style tests, simply invoke ``tox`` from the top-level directory of the project; tox will run the unit tests against the compatible CPython runtimes.
+Local cross-Python version testing is achieved through `tox`_.
+To run changes against the reference and style tests, simply invoke ``tox .`` from the top-level directory of the project; tox will run the unit tests against the compatible CPython runtimes.
 Additionally, the source is run through the `Flake8`_ linter.
-Whenever new code is pushed to the repo, this same set of `tox`_ tests is run on `AppVeyor`_ (for Windows builds).
-A separate configuration is used for `Travis CI`_, which tests on Linux.
+Similar configurations are used on `AppVeyor`_ (for Windows builds) and `Travis CI`_. (for Mac and Linux builds).

 Coding Style